7.1. Strings as Collections¶

-Throughout the first chapters of this book we have used strings to represent words or phrases we wanted to print out.
-Our definition of a string was simple: a string is a sequence of characters inside quotes.
+Throughout the first chapters of this book, we use strings to represent words, phrases, or characters we want to print.
+Our first definition of a string is simple: a string is a sequence of characters inside quotes.

 A character is a string that contains exactly one element, such as